 In multicellular organisms each differentiated cell functions in a specialized way as part of a coherent larger system that evolved as a whole.
 That is, the specializations coevolved together.
 One specialization supports and depends upon another.
 All cells participate in all four architectural realms at once.Specialization - All healthy Metazoan cells are specialized.
 Even adult stem cells are somewhat specialized.
 What is perhaps the most specialized aspect of the cells, other than their unique shape and function, is their unique repertoire of message receptors that determine the set of message molecules to which they can respond.
 They all share common behaviors too.
 Included in the common behavior are participation in the cues and signals of their stigmergy relationship with the rest of the body, and obedience to apoptosis messages.
-That is, as multicellular organisms evolved specialized behaviors, they had to also evolve appropriate messaging, stigmergy and apoptosis behaviors.
+In other words, as multicellular organisms evolved specialized behaviors, they also evolved appropriate messaging, stigmergy and apoptosis behaviors.

 Polymorphic Messaging - Complex messenger proteins often act as "bundles" of messages.
 That is, one messenger protein may have separate domains, each with a different messaging function .
 And often, the different message domains address each of the other three architectural principles.
 For example, one domain initiates signal cascades specific to the unique specialized function of that type of cell, another domain on the same complex molecular messenger facilitates or verifies physical attachment to the extracellular matrix (i.e., deals explicitly with the stigmergy structure), and yet another provides signals that either suppress or encourage apoptosis!
 The existence of these multi-part messages shows not only that the organisms evolved along with the four principles, but also how fundamental these principles are.
 A single multi-part message speaks to the functional relationship of the cell to the whole organism/tissue/organ rather than to just a single cell function.

-Stigmergy - Virtually all cells other than cells such as red blood cells are affected by stigmergy cues and/or signals.
-Even unattached cells such as blood and lymph born cells are affected by and affect blood borne stigmergy signals, e.g. hormones.
+Stigmergy - Virtually all cells other than simple red blood cells that lack a nucleus and most organelles are affected by stigmergy cues and/or signals.
+Even unattached cells such as other blood and lymph born cells are affected by and affect blood borne stigmergy signals, e.g. hormones.
 Cells that are attached to the Extracellular Matrix (ECM), i.e., the stigmergy structure, leave long-lasting cues (persistent messages) in those structures that affect other cells.
 In turn, the cells respond to such cues in ways that may cause them to modify the physical structures; that's how the structures are built in the first place.
 Cells that are normally attached or in direct contact with the ECM require constant feedback from the ECM.
 Absent the appropriate attachment cues, they suicide (undergo apoptosis).

 Not only do cells reflect all four principles at once, the principles themselves are interdependent in the sense that each one relies on the others.